Formerly, when you did not know God, you were slaves to those who by nature are not gods.

 Your view of God determines the outcome of your life.
 Your decisions, plans, and behavior are based on your worldview which includes your opinion and belief of who God IS.

 If you believe God doesn’t exist, your life will be lived with relative morals, self-centered accountability, and an uncertain future without hope.

 If you believe God is a cosmic force that feeds you with energy, then you will have an impersonal relationship with an electrical-like switch that you turn on and off at your will.

 If you believe God is a capitalistic entrepreneur, then you will work your hardest to transact your efforts for the greatest return.

 If you believe God is a stern judge waiting for you to mess up and then punish you for your failures, you will be fearful to risk taking chances in life.

 If you believe God is a deist who created the world and then left everything behind for humanity to figure out, then you probably allow your self-reliance blind you from developing meaning relationship with others including God for you will want to do everything yourself.

 If you believe God is solely into justice, then you will focus so much on right and wrong that you will miss out on peace, mercy, and grace.

 If you believe God is solely about love, then you will close your eyes to the destructive behavior of others within communities in the name of love.

 God reveals Himself through the pages of the Bible and creation.
-When you come to understand that God is Triune, Father-Son-Spirit, then you begin to see the logical carryover into all creation.
+When you come to understand God is Triune, Father-Son-Spirit, then you begin to see the logical carryover into all creation.